If you have a question about our award winning dancing classes for pre-schoolers, you may find what your looking for in our tiny toes ballet FAQs

 What happens in a tiny toes ballet class?

 Each term we have a different theme with sensory-rich props and resources to engage children and to aid their all-round development and knowledge by incorporating into classes the EYFS curriculum (Early Years Foundation Stage).
-They will begin the class with a warm-up and carry out a number of imaginative ballet exercises related to the theme.
+They will begin the class with a warm-up and carry out a number of imaginative ballet exercises related to the termly theme of our childrens ballet classes.
 The class then focuses on coordination, poise, spinning, stretching, balancing, hopping, jumping, galloping and skipping.
 In the last section, we help pupils to explore their rhythm, imagination and creativity as we explore dance through the captivating ‘storybox’.

 Where are tiny toes ballet classes held?